Q: What is federal crop insurance?

 Q: How long does a producer have to resolve a dispute involving a federal crop insurance policy?

 A: A producer should first try to resolve the dispute with the private company offering the crop insurance.
-However, all FCIC-backed policies require that legal action (though not necessarily a lawsuit) be brought within 12 months of the claim denial.
+However, all FCIC-backed policies require that arbitration be initiated within 12 months of the later of the denial of the claim or the date the "approved insurance provider" rendered the determination in dispute.
+A party electing to seek judicial review of the arbitration decision must file suit within one year of the date the arbitration decision was rendered.
 The USDA has interpreted this provision as being a contractual limitations period for bringing claims.
 In other words, producers cannot seek a legal remedy if they fail to start a legal action within the 12-month period.

 Q: Where does a producer go to resolve a dispute involving a federal crop insurance policy?

 A: In most situations, a producer must try dispute resolutions methods before a court will review the dispute.
 Insurance policies that are backed by the FCIC require certain disputes to be resolved through mediation or arbitration.
 In general, mediation or arbitration is required for any dispute about the facts of a situation.
 A dispute about a policy or procedure must first be taken to the FCIC for agency review.
 If arbitration is used, the arbitration must be conducted in accordance with the rules of the American Arbitration Association (AAA).
 However, any dispute resolution organization may be used, provided the organization applies AAA rules to the proceedings.
 In most, but not all, instances, the dispute must go through the arbitration process before judicial review.

 Q: Can a producer negotiate the terms of an FCIC-backed crop insurance policy?

 A: No. Federal regulations and rules specify the terms of the crop insurance policies.